Partitioning Regular Polygons into Circular Pieces I: Convex Partitions: Square

 Third, we compute the angle $\phi$ at the next ``level'' between two adjacent pieces, as a function of the tangent slant $\t$ and $\g$; see Figure~\figref{slanted.2}. \begin{lemma} Let two tangent indisks, of radius $1$ and $r$, sit on a horizontal line $L$, supported by three slanted tangents that all meet $L$ in angle $\t$.
 Let the origin be determined by the leftmost tangent's intersection with $L$.
 Let $T$ be the middle tangent, with $T \cap L = p =(p_x,p_y)$.
 Let circumcircles of radius $\g$ and $\g r$ surround the indisks and pass through the feet of the tangents on $L$.
 Let $q=(q_x,q_y)$ be the point on $T$ that is highest above $L$ and inside both circumcircles and $\phi$ the angle determined by $q$ and the upper tangents to the two disks.
 Then $\phi$, as a function of $\t$ and $\g$, is

 where

 \end{lemma}

 Finally, the above three lemmas permit us to start with a $\phi$ of $90^\circ$ and compute backwards.
+This leads to a lower bound in the ``tangent indisks'' model where we tune $\gamma$ so that the next-level angle $\phi$ is $90^\circ$.
+See Figure~\figref{square_lb_tangent}.

-See Figure~\figref{square_lb_tangent}. \begin{lemma} The optimal aspect ratio for a partition of a square into convex pieces with tangent indisks along the sides of the square is $\g^* \ge 1.28939$. \lemlab{square.lower.bound.tangent} \end{lemma}
+\begin{conj} The optimal aspect ratio for a partition of a square into convex pieces with tangent indisks along the sides of the square is $\g^* \ge 1.28939$. \lemlab{square.lower.bound.tangent} \end{conj}

 The idea here is that with this $\g$, we have duplicated the corner of the square at the next level, leaving the remaining problem of covering the interior as difficult as the original.
-Any $\g$ smaller creates a more difficult problem.